 Double-click the canvas where you want to create the annotation and select Create Annotation from the menu.

-After you add the text annotation, you can:
+When you edit the text annotation, you can:

 Apply formatting changes to text or insert an image, table, or equation using the formatting toolbar.

-Apply additional formatting, using the Paragraph menu on the context menu.
-For example, you can create bullet and numbered lists from this menu.
+Apply additional formatting by right-clicking the annotation and selecting Paragraph from the context menu.
+For example, you can create bulleted and numbered lists from this menu.

 Apply properties using the Property Inspector.
-To view the Property Inspector, select View > Property Inspector.
+To view the Property Inspector, in the Modeling tab, under Design, click Property Inspector.

 When you want to resize or move an image independently from text, create an image annotation.
 For example, you can size and position your company logo at a particular location in the model.
-You can also invoke MATLAB functions with a click on the image.
-To add an annotation that contains an image, drag the image from your file system to the canvas.
+To add an annotation that contains an image, drag an image from your local file system to the Simulink Editor canvas.

 To include an image such as a logo in every new model, add the image to your default template.
-See Create a Template from a Model.
+See Create Template from Model.

 Alternatively, you can drag an Image box from the palette onto the canvas.
 Then you can either: